What Can You Eat To Lose Weight?

 Your body is not made of vitamin C. You need it for tissue repair and strong joints and blood vessels.
 But it is not really made of vitamin C.

 But your body is made of fat and protein and carbohydrate.
 You eat these in large amounts.
 You eat these by the mouthful.
 These are where the energy is.
 These are where the calories are.
-This is what makes you fat.
+And if you gain weight it has to come from somewhere, and this is where it comes from.

 There are no calories in vitamins.
 There are no calories in minerals.
 But there are calories in proteins, carbohydrates and fats.